codeforboston/maple/llm/readme.md

 # Massachusetts Legislative Bill Analysis

-This repository contains code for summarizing and tagging Massachusetts Legislative bills using LLMs.
+This directory contains code for summarizing and tagging Massachusetts Legislative bills using LLMs.

 ## Overview